JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 A similar idea was toyed with by Steven Miller in his Snake Trail (see entry above), but the key design idea that pushes this game to great heights is having all characters share the same open space, and dividing the *snake* character into a head (knight) that collides and a tail (cape) that does not.
 With several more interesting mechanics introduced along the way, Puddle Knights makes for a great game to be enjoyed by a wide audience.
 I would place it just behind snakebird as my second highest recommendation to newer puzzle explorers.
 ElectronDance has written [something](http://www.electrondance.com/puzzleworks-1-puddle-knights/) about the game as well.

 In July 2020 a new chapter was added to the end of the game.
 It has a slightly new mechanic, but mostly contains a few more challenging puzzles.
 In October 2020 another chapter was added with a new lava-related mechanic.
-Both additions are good.
+Both additions are worth playing if you missed them initially.

 ![puddleknights](https://joelthefox.github.io/img/PuddleKnights.png)